 However, seventy years later, in 1538, another King Henry, Henry VIII, declared Becket to have been a traitor; his shrine at Canterbury was destroyed, his bones burned and his name removed

 from the servicebooks.
-He also insisted that all churches dedicated to St Thomas the Martyr had to be renamed.
+The king also insisted that all churches dedicated to St Thomas the Martyr had to be renamed.
 Henry VIII was having his own problems with the Church (and chancellors called Thomas), and did not want any reminders of clerics who had defied kings.
-The next year, 1539, the City of London, which has St Thomas the Martyr and St Paul as its joint official saints, took the image of the Thomas’s off its seal.
-The brewers hung on a little longer, but eventually, in 1543/4, decided it would be smart politics to take Becket’s ’s arms off theirs and acquire a new set.
+The next year, 1539, the City of London, which has St Thomas the Martyr and St Paul as its joint official saints, took the image of Thomas off its seal.
+The brewers hung on a little longer, but eventually, in 1543/4, decided it would be smart politics to take Becket’s arms off theirs and acquire a new set.